iamalexbrady/iamalexbrady.github.io/docs/_articles/join-abm.md

 Get sorted into your alex brady great house via an optional 4 question sorting quiz:

 <iframe src="https://docs.google.com/forms/d/e/1FAIpQLSfIJ_4hRPLPOK08CK2Fvp9hSDJ-UpFdmOAFnbjkGgYTFmZJjA/viewform?embedded=true" width="640" height="1618" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>

+## Additional explanation of benefits

+One day you will have an exerience that fully flips the belief that the world of time and space are reality.
+That you perceive truly that the world is illusion is the understanding that that comes when you are awakened.
+It *is* the Awakened Understanding.

+You literally realize that this historical world is *not* reality and *is* a "dream."

+That's the understanding we're going for here.

+When you awaken you realize you *were* dreaming.

+You'll know it when it happens.

 - alex brady